STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] "tbl_df"     "tbl"        "data.frame"

-It is a tibble data frame, a tibble and a data frame
+This tells us that the class of the gapminder dataset is a tibble dataframe.

-How many columns?
+How many columns does the gapminder dataset contain?
+Use the function 'ncol'

 ``` r
 ncol(gapminder)